Language-Research-Technology/ldaca-website/content/news/posts/CAREful_FAIRness/index.md

 ## About the authors

-{{< image Src="/CAREful-FAIRness/Credit - ARDC_D-Hannah_Hass&I—Symposium-Afternoon_June24 - LR163.jpg" Alt="ID-Gov panellists and audience" Desc="Figure 1: Jenny Fewster and Robert McLellan" Title="Panellists and audience" Ref="David Hannah">}}
+{{< image Src="/CAREful-FAIRness/Credit - ARDC_D-Hannah_Hass&I—Symposium-Afternoon_June24 - LR163.jpg" Alt="ID-Gov panellists and audience" Desc="Figure 1: Jenny Fewster and Robert McLellan" Title="Panellists and audience" Ref="ARDC/David Hannah">}}

 #### Robert McLellan
 Robert, a Gureng Gureng descendant from the Wide Bay region, is a community researcher, director and governance practitioner.
 He is an Industry Fellow at the University of QLD and Senior Program Manager for Language Data Commons of Australia (LDaCA), and a strong advocate for truth telling and speaking up for Aboriginal rights, justice, and economic advancement.
 Dedicated to authentic inclusion of First Nations voices, Robert is passionate about revitalising Indigenous languages, cultures and building culturally inclusive, honourable and cohesive communities.